openkfw/TruBudget/email-notification-service/README.md

 # Email-Notification-Service

-The email notification service is responsible for saving/deleting email adresses per Trubudget user in a connected database.
+The email notification service is responsible for saving/deleting email addresses per Trubudget user in a connected database.
 These email addresses are used to send configurable notifications to a connected SMTP server.
 If database and SMTP server are connected the notification.send endpoint can be used to send a user id.
 The database is checked if a email address is linked to the passed user id.
-If so a notificaiton is sent.
+If so a notification is sent.
 It is recommended to start at the [Getting Started section](#getting-started)

 ## Database Configuration